 The Lieutenant could only step back a bit in response, finding no words to say to that at first.
 He then looked away, now finding himself unable to meet Commander's sight and in near despair.
 "I'm not a warrior...!" he muttered, looking down as he felt overwhelmed again.
 "This wasn't...!"

-Sleggar reached up and placed an arm on his shoulder, fully understanding.
+Sleggar nodded in understanding as he folded his arms.
 "I think we can both agree that, if there's one constant habit God possesses, it's that He always sends us places we never wanted to go."

 Almost instantly, Amuro looked up with wide eyes and shock, while Sleggar just looked on, now having adopted a far more serious expression.
-His smirk returned after the moment passed however, and he soon withdrew his arm.
+His smirk returned after the moment passed however.
 "Well, now that everything is established..." he began.
 "I suggest you get some rest, as you're going to need it.
 At 0800 tomorrow, we're going to do some sims with the Gundams."

 Amuro nearly blanched.
 "But you said..."